-That's why the use, possession, sale, purchase, distribution, manufacturing and transfer of alcohol, illegal drugs and unauthorized drugs are not allowed while performing your safety sensitive or covered duties at any Spire location or work site.
-It is important that neither you, nor any other Spire employee, report to work or
+That's why the use, possession, sale, purchase, distribution, manufacturing or transfer of alcohol, illegal drugs or unauthorized drugs is not allowed while performing your safety sensitive or covered duties at any Spire location or work site.
+It is important that neither you, nor any other Spire employee, report to work or perform any job duties with any measurable alcohol or drugs in your system.
+It's one of the many ways we work to keep each other and our communities safe.